 - Pro Forma Financial Statements for Federal Reserve Priced Services

 The Federal Reserve Banks provide payment services to depository and certain other institutions, distribute the nation's currency and coin to depository institutions, and serve as fiscal agents and depositories for the U.S. government and other entities.
 The Reserve Banks also contribute to setting national monetary policy and supervision of banks and other financial entities operating in the United States (discussed in the preceding sections of this report).

 In this Section:

-Federal Reserve Banks provide a range of payment and related services to depository institutions, including collecting checks, operating an automated clearinghouse (ACH) service, transferring funds and securities, and providing a multilateral settlement service.
-The Reserve Banks charge fees for providing these "priced services."
+Federal Reserve Banks provide a range of payment and related services to depository institutions, "priced services" that include collecting checks, operating an automated clearinghouse (ACH) service, transferring funds and securities, and providing a multilateral settlement service.

 |Year||Revenue from services 1||Operating expenses and imputed costs 2||Targeted return on equity 3||Total costs||Cost recovery (percent) 4, 5|

 Note: Here and elsewhere in this chapter, components may not sum to totals or yield percentages shown because of rounding.

 1. For the 10-year period, includes revenue from services of $7,370.1 million and other income and expense (net) of $514.2 million.
 Return to table

 2. For the 10-year period, includes operating expenses of $7,037.0 million, imputed costs of $42.4 million, and imputed income taxes of $244.8 million.
 Return to table

 3. Beginning in 2009, the PSAF has been adjusted to reflect the actual clearing balance levels maintained; previously, the PSAF was calculated based on a projection of clearing balance levels.
 Return to table